 Brita DORER is a translation scholar, specialised in the translation of questionnaires for multilingual surveys; her scientific interests include the assessment and quality enhancement of questionnaire translation and adaptation, translatability of source questionnaires / advance translations, adaptation versus close translation, translation process research.
 She obtained her PhD in translation studies from FTSK Germersheim / University of Mainz.
 1997-1999 Lecturer for German (contract position) at Marc Bloch University, Strasbourg (France).
 1999-2010 various freelance lectureships for English and French at the Foreign Language Institute, Karlsruhe University of Applied Sciences (Germany) and at the FTSK / University of Mainz in Germersheim (Germany).
 Since 1997, freelance translator for FR, IT, EN, since November 2009 senior researcher at GESIS - Leibniz Institute for the Social Sciences (Mannheim, Germany) in the field of questionnaire translation.

 Cornelia GRIEBEL holds a translation degree and a PhD in Translation Studies from the Faculty of Translation Studies, Linguistics and Cultural Studies of the University of Mainz (FTSK), Germany.
-After her studies, she worked as a freelance translator for over 20 years with clients from both the public and private sectors, including some bodies of the European Union.
+Since 1994, she has worked as a freelance translator with clients from both the public and private sectors, including different bodies of the European Union.
 She has been teaching general, legal and financial translation at the university level since 1996.
 In 2013, she published her doctoral thesis entitled "Rechtsübersetzung und Rechtswissen", which focuses on the cognitive aspects of legal translation.
-Since 2014, she has been a Senior Research and Teaching Assistant at the Faculty of Translation and Interpreting of the University of Geneva.
-Her research interests are legal translation studies, translation process research, barrier-free legal communication and methodology in translation studies.
+Since 2014, she holds a position as a Senior Researcher and Teaching Assistant at the Faculty of Translation and Interpreting of the University of Geneva.
+Her research interests focus on legal translation studies, translation process research, barrier-free legal communication and methodology in translation studies.